Missouri officer fired after video shows him striking man

 St. Charles County Prosecuting Attorney Tim Lohmar’s office is investigating the arrest with the help of St. Louis County police and the FBI.
 A spokeswoman for Lohmar’s office, Leslie Knight, said there were no new updates.

+A few hundred people gathered in front of the Florissant police station Wednesday, blocking the street.

+Attorney Jerryl T. Christmas is representing the man struck by Smith and spoke at the protest, The St. Louis Post-Dispatch reported.
+He used a baseball analogy.
+“He got fired, so we’re on first base.
+But we haven’t scored,” Christmas said, calling for Smith’s arrest.

-Hollingsworth reported from Liberty, Kansas.
+Hollingsworth reported from Mission, Kansas.

 Sign up for Daily Newsletters